Varun-Dhruv/Blockchain-Primitives-Cryptosystems/README.md

 ## To-Dos

-- [ ] Perform the cryptographic hash functions md5 and SHA
+- [x] Perform the cryptographic hash functions md5 and SHA
-- [ ] Demonstrate the properties of Cryptographic hash functions.
+- [x] Demonstrate the properties of Cryptographic hash functions.
-- [ ] Use the Pymerkel library to compute the hash of transactions.
+- [x] Use the Pymerkel library to compute the hash of transactions.
-- [ ] Compute the Root hash (Merkle Root) for 11 transactions.
+- [x] Compute the Root hash (Merkle Root) for 11 transactions.

+## How to Use
+ Run the following commands in ./scripts/

+` chmod a+x hash_functions.sh
+ ./hash_functions.sh
 ## References

 ### PyMerkle and its uses